subsquid/sqd-network/specifications/chain-spec.md

 ## Similar approaches

+According to the fact that today we have already running similar projects we think that the best way to come up with a good own design is to analyze these projects with their key features.

 ### POKT Network

 The [Pocket Network](pokt.md) is comprised of 3 components: Applications, Nodes and the Network Layer.